DevAlves1993/AndroidOSms/README.md

  the method `getPurchaseOrders()` return a table of PurchaseOrders.

 ## Authors and Contributors
-In 2015, Amani Christian (@DevAlves1993) founded OSmsAndroid.
+In 2015, Amani Christian Cyrille Alves (@DevAlves1993) founded OSmsAndroid.

 ##Contacts